Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/02_Database_patching.md

 ````````````````````````````````````````````````````````````````````````````````

-Now do a get request to the /system/upgrade route and it will execute this new sql
+Now do a GET request to the "/system/upgrade" route and it will execute this new sql
 file.

 The response should be: